tweag/topiary/docs/migration-0.2-0.3.md

 Full documentation for the CLI can be found in the project's [`README`](/README.md).
-Herein we summarise how the v0.2.3 functionality maps to the new interface, to aid migration.
+Herein we summarise how the v0.2.3 functionality maps to the new interface introduced in v0.3.0, to aid migration.

 ## Formatting